IntersectMBO/ouroboros-network/ouroboros-consensus/docs/utxo-hd.md

 for in-memory data structures.

-***Design Decision*** All parts of the Shelley larger proportional to the UTxO set and/or to the number of stake pools will be stores exclusively on-disk.
+***Design Decision*** All parts of the Shelley larger proportional to the UTxO set and/or to the number of stake pools will be stored exclusively on-disk.

 With three exceptions, all of these tables will be handled in the exact same way as the UTxO table.
 And most Consensus code won't even notice: it's only the